 So join Simon for our own weekly party.
 THE EUROVISION SHOW is a real celebration of the music of Eurovision past and present.

 You can listen every Saturday night from 7pm on SOUTH WALES LIFE RADIO, either right here or download our APP straight to your phone or tablet.
 Just search South Wales Life in the Apple or Android Store.
+You can also ask ALEXA or GOOGLE to enable and play SOUTH WALES LIFE.
 And if you miss the show, or you just fancy a double fix of Eurovision joy, you can listen to it again on Monday Evening from 8pm.